Aspire0071400/QliQ/README.md

 # QliQ

-Android ChatA-App made using java.
+Android Chat-App made using java.
 The UI is similar to WhatsApp, provides basic one-to-one chat feature along with user profile and username update.

 ## feature: